silverwind/droppy/README.md

 ````
 ./droppy.js
 ````
-Once the server is listening, navigate to [http://localhost:80/](http://localhost/).
+By default, the server will listen on [port 80](http://localhost/), which can be changed in config.json.
 The default login is user `droppy` with password `droppy`.
 To add more users, run `./droppy.js -adduser username password`.
 To remove users, edit db.json (for now).

 ##Supported Browsers
-- Firefox 19 or higher
+- Firefox 20 or higher
-- Chrome 25 or higher
+- Chrome 26 or higher
 - Internet Explorer 10 or higher

+In case of Chrome and Firefox, slightly older versions may work resonably well.
 ##Configuration
 Configuration is done through the `config.json` file, located in the same directory as `droppy.js`.
 ````javascript